 We do not collect any Special Categories of Personal Data about you (this includes details about your race or ethnicity, religious or philosophical beliefs, sex life, sexual orientation, political opinions, trade union membership, information about your health and genetic and biometric data), nor do we collect any information about criminal convictions and offences.

 We use different methods to collect data from and about you including through:

-We collect this information for the purposes described in paragraph 5.
+We collect this information for the purposes described below in “How do we use this information?”.
 The lawful basis for which we process your information is:

 We will use your personal information:

 We may need to disclose your information if required to do so by law or as expressly permitted under applicable data protection legislation.